PNdunguMaina/To-do-list-project/README.md

   -Technologies: Visual Studio code
 - Other technologies: Eslint, webpack

+## Live Demo
+[Click here](https://pndungumaina.github.io/To-do-list-project/) to see the live version of my project.

 ## To get a local copy up and running follow these simple example steps.

 ### Step 1